 H.A.R.L.I.E.

-HARLIE is a Pentium III/750 running Linux 2.4.
-It is currently on the net via an ADSL connection provided by PacBell.
+HARLIE is a home server running Ubuntu Linux on an AMD processor.
+It is currently on the net via Frontier FiOS.

 The name HARLIE comes from the sentient (and rather philosophical) computer in David Gerrold's When H.A.R.L.I.E.
 Was One.